How We Became Financial Planners for Physicians

 Understanding this, I developed an approach that allowed us to work more closely together, a way for Mr. Surgeon to participate in the process and feel confident about decisions he would make with my guidance.
 Years later, he told me I “got into his head somehow” and he felt like I understood what he needed.
 It was a breakthrough for my practice, and a win for his family.

 He rewarded me by referring one of his partners who was married to a doctor in a different specialty, who referred one of his partners, who referred more young doctors in other practices.

-The last time I did the math, I could trace recent clients back through eight generations of referrals, going all the way back to the wise old car dealer who saw my potential more than fifteen years ago.
+The last time I did the math, I could trace recent clients back through eight generations of referrals, going all the way back to the car dealer who saw my potential more than twenty years ago.

-My practice grew mostly by word of mouth until I received recognition from Medical Economics as one of their “150 Best Financial Advisors for Doctors”.
-Then young physicians began finding me from states as far away as Indiana, Maryland and South Dakota.
+My practice grew mostly by word of mouth until I received recognition from Medical Economics as one of their “150 Best Financial Advisors for Doctors.”
+Then young physicians began finding me from all over the United States.
 When I realized that more than half of my clients were physicians, I renamed the firm from “Utley Financial Planning” to “Physician Family Financial Advisors” so that doctors who need my help can find me more easily.